Safran (EPA:SAF) PT Set at €110.00 by Jefferies Financial Group

-Safran (EPA:SAF) has been assigned a €110.00 ($129.41) target price by stock analysts at Jefferies Financial Group in a research report issued to clients and investors on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a “neutral” rating on the stock.
-Jefferies Financial Group’s target price would suggest a potential downside of 9.09% from the company’s previous close.
+Safran (EPA:SAF) has been given a €110.00 ($129.41) target price by analysts at Jefferies Financial Group in a research report issued on Monday, Borsen Zeitung reports.
+The firm currently has a “neutral” rating on the stock.
+Jefferies Financial Group’s price target would suggest a potential downside of 10.44% from the company’s current price.

 Safran SA, together with its subsidiaries, engages in the aerospace and defense businesses worldwide.
 The company operates through three segments: Aerospace Propulsion, Aircraft Equipment, and Defense.
 The Aerospace Propulsion segment designs, develops, produces, and markets propulsion systems for commercial aircraft, military transport, training and combat aircraft, rocket engines, civil and military helicopters, and tactical missiles and drones.